-So there you are — you've been with the same company for years, so long that you can hardly remember doing anything else.
-And you've been happy in your job, focussed on doing the task at hand, not really thinking about what might come next.
+So there you are — you’ve been with the same company for years, so long that you can hardly remember doing anything else.
+And you’ve been happy in your job, focussed on doing the task at hand, not really thinking about what might come next.
 But then it changes.
 Your job is no more.
-After all that time, you're back on the market, back to the résumé refining, application sending, and suit and tie auditions.
+After all that time, you’re back on the market, with an inactive Linkedin profile—back to the résumé refining, application sending, and suit and tie auditions.

-While awareness of LinkedIn is pretty widespread these days (5 million users in Australia alone), there are still a lot of professionals who've never explored the platform or got around to filling out a profile.
-This is particularly true of long-tenured employees – if you've been stably employed for the last 5-10 years, there's a good chance you've never even considered LinkedIn and its possible value to you.
+While awareness of LinkedIn is pretty widespread these days (15.5 million users in Australia alone), there are still a lot of professionals who aren't active on Linkedin.
+This is particularly true of long-tenured employees who've never even considered LinkedIn and its possible value.

 That knowledge gap, combined with the increasing use of LinkedIn data in the recruitment process, leaves many people seeking answers on how best to represent themselves on the world’s biggest professional network.